badlydrawnrob/elm-playground/README.md

 #### ...
 But don't go crazy with them

-> When you first start using types it takes some getting used to.
-> Then you get a little advanced and you go a little types crazy!
+> Types take a while to get used to ... but don't go type crazy!

-A good rule of thumb is: unless there's a very good reason not to, stick with simple types!
-Start basic and gradually increase it's complexity as and when needed (see "Life of a file" below).
-The examples below show the evolution of an `Album`, but `Maybe` is not needed!
-You can use a simple `[]` empty list instead.
+There's a tendency when learning custom types to use them everywhere.
+Don't!
+Unless there's a very good reason not to, you can safely stick with basic types!
+As your program grows, you _might_ decide to group functions around a particular type, then you _may_ decide to gradually increase type complexity as and when it's needed (see "Life of a file" below).
+Here's an example of the evolution of a type `Album` ...

 ```elm
 -- Simple list of song titles